-Whether you will be staying in Milan, or prefer a longer visit to the Lake Maggiore area, I use and recommend Booking.com.
+Whether you will be staying in Milan, or prefer longer to visit Stresa and the Lake Maggiore area, I use and recommend Booking.com.
 I love being able to book accommodation with no hidden costs and free cancellation in case my plans change.
 This means if I see something that looks good, I can book even if my travel plans haven’t all been made, and I know I can cancel with no cost if it doesn’t work out.